Disney College Program: Eligibility

-Eligible applicants are those who reside in the United States or their territories, who possess American citizenship, are students of age 18 and older prior to the expected arrival date and are actively enrolled in an accredited semester-program university or college as a full-time or part-time student.
-Students actively enrolled in their final semester of an accredited semester-program university or college may also apply in order to be accepted for the following program season or apply within a year of graduation.
+Eligible applicants are those who reside in the United States or their territories, who possess American citizenship, are students aged 18 and older prior to the expected arrival date and are actively enrolled in an accredited semester-program university or college as a full-time or part-time student.
+Students actively enrolled in their final semester of an accredited semester-program university or college are also eligible to apply to be accepted for the following program season or apply within a year of graduation.
 Students must complete at least one semester of university or college before entering the Disney College Program.

 Programs last between five and seven months, though the culinary program's length depends on the student's school schedule.
 Once a student is approaching the end of their program, they may extend for an additional five months with the option to change to a different position or transfer from their current resort (Orlando or Anaheim) to the other.

 Housing

-From the beginning of the program until 1988, almost all college program participants resided in Snow White Village Campground, an off-property mobile home park and the remainder of Lake Vista Village apartments in Kissimmee.
-In 1987, a new apartment complex, Vista Way, was opened for college program participants nearby Lake Buena Vista, located much closer to the Disney property.
+From the beginning of the program until 1988, college program participants resided in Snow White Village Campground, an off-property mobile home park and the remainder of Lake Vista Village apartments in Kissimmee.
+In 1987, a new company-sponsored gated-community apartment complex, Vista Way, was opened for college program participants nearby Lake Buena Vista, located much closer to the Disney property.
 By 1988, all participants were fully relocated out of Snow White Village Campground, which was later converted into a vacationing site.

 Three additional company-sponsored gated-community apartment complexes, The Commons, Chatham Square and Patterson Court, opened as the Disney College Program expanded to accommodate more participants, all adjacently-located in Little Lake Bryan, less than three miles away from Vista Way.
 Participants in Orlando were provided the option to either live off-property or reside in one of the four complexes, until they were closed in March 2020 due to the impact of the coronavirus pandemic.

-In June 2021, Flamingo Crossings Village, a new and more modern apartment complex located in Winter Garden, about four miles from Disney's Animal Kingdom, became the new home of all Orlando Disney College Program participants.
+In June 2021, Flamingo Crossings Village, a new and more modern apartment complex located in Winter Garden, about four miles from Disney's Animal Kingdom, became the new home of the Orlando Disney College Program participants.
 Though its original opening was interrupted by the coronavirus pandemic, it opened in June 2021 along with the return of the Disney College Program to Orlando.
-The relocation of all Disney College Program participants to Flamingo Crossings Village was originally planned to take place mid-2020, when the four existing housing complexes were scheduled to close.
+The relocation of Disney College Program participants to Flamingo Crossings Village was originally planned to take place mid-2020, when the four existing housing complexes were scheduled to be close and sold off.